toml-f/toml-f/doc/how-to/table.rst

 If no table is available in the input TOML Fortran will insert it into the root table and return the reference to the newly created table.
 The *child* pointer can still be unassigned in case invalid input is provided, which will result in raising an error in the implementation shown below.

-The alternative to explicitly mark the subtable as optional, like for the *analysis* table, if no table is available or the entry is invalid the *child* pointer will not be assigned.
+The alternative is to explicitly mark the subtable as optional, like for the *analysis* table, if no table is available or the entry is invalid the *child* pointer will not be assigned.
 To differentiate those cases we can request the status information, check whether the operation was successful, and cleanly handle the error case.

 .. literalinclude:: table/nested/src/input.f90